<<< DIY Campervan Mini Projects

 -

-- fitting the shunt in the lid
+- Shunt – Fitting the shunt in the lid

-- connecting it all together
+- Hook up – Connecting it all together

 It should only take a couple of hours to put together, plus time to collect all the parts, and time for the paint to dry on the spacer ring.